 Since the bombing of Peenemünde in the night of August 17-18 1943 the Germans decided to take the V-weaponproduction underground.
 In less than a week the tunnel network in the Harz, north of Nordhausen, were selected and transformed into an underground concentration camp.
 During the rest of the war approximately 64.000 inmates were put to work, of which 26.500 died.
 Among them were more than 2600 Belgians, of which between 1200 and 1400 died.

-- An overview of the impacts of V1 and V2 in Belgium
+2 gedachten over “The terror of the V1 and V2 in Belgium”